 Pharmaceuticals are a significant industry, and of growing significance.
-Its market size has reached \$700 billion worldwide and it grows at annual rates between 5 and 8 per cent.
-In the United States, where drug sales run at \$200 billion in 2006, the share of prescription drugs in total national health care expenditure increased from 4.9% in 1980 to 10.0% in year 2004, corresponding to 1.6% of GNP.
+Its market size is approaching \$700 billion worldwide and it grows at annual rates between 5 and 8 per cent.
+In the United States, where drug sales run at \$275 billion in 20065, the share of prescription drugs in total national health care expenditure increased from 4.9% in 1980 to 10.0% in year 2004, corresponding to 1.6% of GNP.
 New drugs are extremely costly to develop.
-Hansen, Grabowski, and Lasagna, in 1991, provide the following estimates of the cost in millions of dollars of bringing a "new chemical entity" to market, assuming a success rate of 23% for patented drugs.
+Hansen, Grabowski, and Lasagna6 provide the following estimates of the cost in millions of 1987 dollars of bringing a "new chemical entity" to market, assuming a success rate of 23% for patented drugs.